symbol/symbol-docs/source/guidelines/style-guide.rst

 Before you start your writing process, here are some things to consider:

-**1. Determine purpose and use**
+1. Determine purpose and use

    Establishing the purpose of your article should be the first step of your writing process.
 Determine what you want the readers to know when they finish reading.
 Defining the objectives will help you with each subsequent step in writing.

-**2. Identify the audience and their need**
+2. Identify the audience and their need

    Keep in mind that the documentation will be mostly read by curious or contributing **developers** and **system integrators**, who we should assume to have at least an elementary level of technical knowledge.
 Determine what information, and how much detail, the readers need to achieve the purpose of your article.

-**3. Organize the information**
+3. Organize the information

    Once you have determined what information the readers need, organize the information in a logical manner for the best flow and comprehension.

 You are now ready to begin writing!
 Visit this :doc:`page <suggesting-changes>` to learn how to download the project and submit documentation.